-- Only BHCS or SJCC school sweaters or quarter-zip purchased from The Uniform Shoppe or Fremont Athletic Supply may be worn when weather appropriate. - o A white shirt and tie (for boys) must be worn under the approved sweaters - The school blazer must be worn with the sweater/quarter-zip.
+- Only BHCS or SJCC school sweaters or quarter-zip purchased from The Uniform Shoppe or Fremont Athletic Supply may be worn when weather appropriate. - A white shirt and tie must be worn under the approved sweaters for boys - A white blouse must be worn under the approved sweaters for girls - The school blazer must be worn with the sweater/quarter-zip.